 - The inclusion of a withdrawable ‘one-time consent’ from patients allowing their data and tissues to be used, subject to strict ethical standards, for future retrospective clinical research, which will also ensure the viability of biobanking (recital 33)

-- The inclusion of a ‘no-consent’ principle to allow research on population-based disease registries in line with strict ethical standards (recital 157)
+- The inclusion of a ‘no-consent’ principle to allow research based on data from population-based disease registries in line with strict ethical standards (recital 157)

-ESMO is stressing the need for harmonisation and is committed to helping EU institutions and individual Member States to protect the future of health research by understanding the importance of these two crucial provisions and ensuring their uptake in practice.
+ESMO continues to stress the need for a harmonised implementation of the EU Data Protection Regulation and is committed to helping EU institutions and individual Member States protect the future of health research by understanding the importance of these two crucial provisions and ensuring their uptake in practice.